 Talent placing tube(s) on ice

-Add the wheat germ extract, mRNA, and liposomes to generate a translation reaction mixture [1], mix the tube contents by gentle inversion [2], and perform a quick spin in a microcentrifuge [3].
+Add the wheat germ extract, mRNA, and liposomes to generate a translation reaction mixture [1-TEXT], mix the tube contents by gentle inversion or tapping [2], and perform a quick spin in a microcentrifuge [3].

-Talent adding reagent(s) to tube, with reagent containers visible in frame
+Talent adding reagent(s) to tube, with reagent containers visible in frame.
+TEXT: See text for all solution preparation details

 Talent inverting tube